DevCycleHQ/devcycle-docs/docs/sdk/sdk-proxy/index.md

 ### With SDK Proxy

-With the sdk proxy in between - the proxy will handle the config retrieval and caching that config using the underlying Go SDK's cache.
+With the SDK Proxy in between - the proxy will handle the config retrieval and caching that config using the underlying Go SDK's cache.

 The SDKs would be configured to submit events to the proxy, as well as retrieve configs from the proxy.